bihealth/reev/docs/acmg_seqvars_rules.rst

 - If the rule BA1 triggered then this rule is skipped.
 - Determine :ref:`acmg_seqvars_rules-inheritance` for the gene.
 - Determine :ref:`acmg_seqvars_rules-frequency`.
-- If the allele frequencyis invalid then this rule is skipped.
+- If the allele frequency is invalid then this rule is skipped.
 - If the rule BA1 was triggered then this rule is skipped.

 Implemented Rule